leothorp/podcast-transcriber/README.md

 # podcast-transcriber
 CLI tool to transcribe podcast audio files (or other arbitrary English audio with multiple speakers).
-Outputs transcriptions as docx files.
-Uses the Deepgram API.
+Outputs transcriptions as docx files, formatted with paragraph timestamps and indications of speaker transitions (diarization).
+Uses the Deepgram API for transcription.

 ## Usage